 - Home style

 Next, Realtors also have access to tools that aren’t available to the public.
 Ones far better than what Google can offer.

 Finally, the insight and interpretation is also invaluable.
-A good Realtor provides an up-to-the-minute snapshot of where the market is headed and where it will be when you list your house (we covered that things change daily).
+A good Realtor provides an up-to-the-minute snapshot of where the market is - as well as where it will be when you list your house.

 Curious?
 Let's Chat!